Philippine anti-trust agency starts review of Grab-Uber deal

 The Philippine review follows a similar move by Singapore’s regulator which began its probe last week.
 Malaysia has also said it will look into whether the sale hinders competition.

-“There are reasonable grounds that the said acquisition may likely substantially lessen, prevent, or restrict competition,” the Philippine Competition Commission said in a statement.
+“There are reasonable grounds that the said acquisition may likely substantially lessen, prevent, or restrict competition,” the Philippine Competition Commission (PCC) said in a statement.

 The Commission also said, based on its initial assessment, the riding public and partner drivers may be adversely affected by the consequent impact on competition.